FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 }
 ```

 The API key that we are passing in the `Authorization` HTTP header is not part of OAuth standard.
-You need it to call non-standard endpoints such as the [User Registration API](https://fusionauth.io/docs/v1/tech/apis/registrations#retrieve-a-user-registration).
-We added this to show how you will use the API Key (in `Authorization` header) if you decide to explore more endpoints which require the API key.
+You need it to call non-standard endpoints like the [User Registration API](https://fusionauth.io/docs/v1/tech/apis/registrations#retrieve-a-user-registration).
+We added this to show how you can use the API key if you decide to access endpoints protected by that key.

 ## Showing user data

-We can now access the user's information that was stored in FusionAuth.
+The Express server can now access user's information stored in FusionAuth.
 The next step is to display that data.
-In our `App.vue` we need to modify `mounted()`, since this time we are getting a response object that contains data from two endpoints.
+In our `App.vue` file we modify the `mounted()` method, since this time we are getting a response object that contains data from both the `introspect` and `registration` endpoints.

-We just need to one line in `App.vue`, instead of `data.user.email`, this time it will be `data.introspectResponse.email`.
-While we are doing this, let’s define `body` as null in `data()` and store `body` field of the response object inside it.
+We just need to add one line in `App.vue`.
+Instead of `data.user.email`, this time it will be `data.introspectResponse.email`.
+While we are doing this, let's define `body` as null in `data()` and store the `body` field of the response object inside it.

 ```javascript
 //...